rust-lang/keyword-generics-initiative/evaluation/effects-in-rust/async.md

 `async/.await` in Rust is considered "MVP stable".
 This means the reification of the effect is stable, and both the `async` and `.await` keywords exist in the language, but not all keyword positions are available yet.
-At the time of writing the most notable omissions are

 ## Description